JeanZ123/Getting-and-Cleaning-the-Human-Activity-Recognition-Using-Smartphones-Data-Set/Codebook.md

 > gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff
 > frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency > domain.

 The purpose of the script 'run_Analysis.R' is to collect and clean the Human Activity Recognition Data Set.
-The resulting 'Data_Summary' table is a selection of the original dataset that 1.) only contains measurements on the mean and standard deviation for each measurement and 2.) creates a new dataset with the average of each variable for each activity and each subject.
+The resulting 'data_summary' table is a selection of the original dataset that 1.) only contains measurements on the mean and standard deviation for each measurement and 2.) creates a new dataset with the average of each variable for each activity and each subject.

 ### Description of the variables from the 'data_summary' data table